lipp/tango/README.md

 About
 =======

-tango is small, simple and customizable RPC (remote procedure call) module for Lua.
+tango is a small, simple and customizable RPC (remote procedure call) module for Lua.

 Its main features are: